GoAEYC Executive Committee

 You can reach Alisa via email here- Contact

-The Vice President of Professional Development's charge is to assist the president in providing professional development activities.
+The Vice President of Professional Development's charge is to oversees all of GoAEYC's workshops, conferences and events.

 Sharyl Robin- Vice President of Organizational Development